kimocoder/pidcat/README.md

 Here are details of all additional options provided:
 <pre>
   --timestamp           Prepend each line of output with the current time.
-  --header-width N      Width of customized log header.
-If you have your own
+  --extra-header-width N
-                        header besides Android log header, this option will further indent your wrapped lines with additional width
+                        Width of customized log header.
+If you have your own header besides Android log header, this option will further indent your wrapped lines with additional width